Peter Hößl: Second murders

 On 23 May 1959, Hößl drove to Perlacher Forst, where he wandered around for several hours before finding 59-year-old retiree Johann Huber lounging on an air mattress while reading.
 Hößl shot the man in the chest from a close distance, being briefly scared off when Huber lunged at him before Hößl killed Huber with a gunshot to the head.
 He hid Huber's body in a cardboard box and left it along with the gun in the nearby treelines.
 Police found both shortly after, but had no leads in the murder.
 The same year, Hößl bought a rifle and hid it in Perlach forest, but it was found by a hiker and handed to police.

-Hößl was suspected in the double murder of 19-year-old Wolfgang Hack and his 16-year-old fiancée Edeltraud Winkler in Schleißheim on 20 September 1959.
-The couple had been killed by gunfire in a seemingly random attack during a walk in the woods, but there was no physical evidence linking him to the crime.
+Hößl would later become a suspect in the double murder of 19-year-old Wolfgang Hack and his 16-year-old fiancée Edeltraud Winkler in Schleißheim on 20 September 1959.
+The couple had been killed by gunfire in a seemingly random attack during a walk in Berglwald.
+Police described the arrest of an unnamed man suspected in another homicide case, but there was no physical evidence against Hößl, who kept silent about potential involvement.

 On 25 June 1960, while walking around the wooded outskirts of Munich, Hößl killed 19-year-old labourer Gerhard Habel as the latter was riding his bicycle.
 Hößl had jumped into Habel's path and incapacitated him with two gunshots from a pistol, killing him with another two gunshots as he was on the ground before fleeing the scene.

 Police connected the murders of Huber and Habel, linking them to the rifle found in the same forest.
 Investigators tracked down the seller of the guns and arrested Hößl on 14 January 1961 at an arranged meeting at Mathäser, where Hößl tried to return the weapon he used to kill Habel.
 Although Hößl would have normally been tried as a juvenile since he was under the age of 21, the judge decided to try him as an adult, stating Hößl had "full intellectual maturity" and "acted with cold indifference" while carrying out the killings.
-Psychologists again attested that Hößl acted out of sexual impulses, stating he received "intense arousal and stimulation" from the usage of firearms.
-Rolf Bossi again represented Hößl in court and on 9 July 1962, he was sentenced to 15 years imprisonment (a life sentence in Germany), followed by indefinite holding in a psychiatric ward.
+Psychologists attested that Hößl acted out of sexual impulses, stating he received "intense arousal and stimulation" from the usage of firearms.
+Rolf Bossi again represented Hößl in court, emphasising the doctors' findings and arguing that Hößl could not be held responsible for his abnormal sexual desires.
+On 9 July 1962, he was sentenced to 15 years imprisonment followed by indefinite holding in a psychiatric ward.

 In 1979, Hößl became engaged to his childhood friend Irene Niedermayer, after the two had begun a prison correspondence.
 Beginning in November 1980, while housed at Haar Mental Hospital, Hößl began receiving privileges as part of his treatment.
 Three months later, he was transferred to a halfway house.
 In March 1981, Hößl was allowed work release and on 21 December 1981, he was released on parole.
+According to the hospital director, Dr. Wietrzychowski, the decision was made without his involvement.